LukeShortCloud/rootpages/src/storage/bootloaders.rst

     menuentry 'CentOS Linux (3.10.0-327.18.2.el7.x86_64) 7 (Core)' --class centos --class gnu-linux --class gnu --class os --unrestricted $menuentry_id_option 'gnulinux-3.10.0-327.18.2.el7.x86_64-advanced-d2e5b723-0055-4157-9197-e7d715937e8b' {
     menuentry 'CentOS Linux (3.10.0-327.13.1.el7.x86_64) 7 (Core)' --class centos --class gnu-linux --class gnu --class os --unrestricted $menuentry_id_option 'gnulinux-3.10.0-327.13.1.el7.x86_64-advanced-d2e5b723-0055-4157-9197-e7d715937e8b' {

 -  GRUB\_TIMEOUT = Set the timeout (in seconds) before booting into the default menu entry.
 -  GRUB\_CMDLINE\_LINUX = Append kernel options to the end of the "linux" line.
 These can later be seen in the operating system in /proc/cmdline.
 This applies to both the normal and recovery mode options.
 -  GRUB\_CMDLINE\_LINUX\_DEFAULT = The same as the above setting except this option does not affect the recovery kernel options.
 -  GRUB\_DISABLE\_LINUX\_UUID = If set to "true", devices from /dev/ will be used for specifying the root instead of the UUID.
 The default is "false" which will use UUIDs.
+-  GRUB\_DISABLE\_LINUX\_PARTUUID = If set to "false", GPT partition UUIDs will be used instead of Linux partition UUIDs.
 -  GRUB\_BACKGROUND = Specify the full path to a custom image for GRUB's menu background.

 [5]